pkum/devops/README.md

 **Instructions to run**

-Go to Deploy.ps1 under devops directory and compile the script using powershell
+Go to Deploy.ps1 under devops directory

 In poweshell console ->